 - First, check the dog – Talk to him or her and gently rock your dog to see if you get a response.
 If not, CPR may be necessary.

-- Position your dog on his/her right side – Move the dog’s left elbow back until it meet with the chest.
+- Position your dog on his/her right side – Move the dog’s left elbow back until it meets with the chest.
 This is the point where you should check for a pulse.
-Feel or place you ear in that spot to see if a heartbeat can be detected.
+Feel or place your ear in that spot to see if a heartbeat can be detected.

 - Stop for exhalation – When you continue a full breath remove the seal and allow 2-3 seconds for the air to be exhaled.

 - Continue – Continue alternating breathing into your dog and allowing for exhalations until your dog arrives at a vet clinic.

 - Find the compression location – If your dog’s heart has stopped beating place your hands at the above-mentioned pulse point, where the left elbow meets the ribs.

 - Lock hands – Put one hand over the other and lock your elbows.

 - Compression – Press firmly but gently 15 times in 10 seconds.

 - Alternate – 15 compressions for every breath, then another 15 compressions and one breath.
 Continue this pattern until under a vet’s care.

 These are the basics of what you can do if your dog stops breathing or having a heartbeat.
 For classes in the Portland area, here is an article that lists resources.
 Just like knowing CRP for humans, being aware of lifesaving techniques for your beloved four-legged family can make all the difference in saving a life.